-LRC Academic Support services including Tutoring/ExSEL Sessions and SI Sessions will be offered online for the rest of the Spring 2020 semester.
+LRC Academic Support services, including Tutoring/ExSEL Sessions and SI Sessions, will be offered online for the Spring 2021 semester.
 You can checkout the user guides here.

 Other COVID-19 Resources from UMass:

-Student Success will also be offering resources and workshops online for the rest of the Spring 2020 semester.
+Student Success will also be offering resources and workshops online for the Spring 2021 semester.
 Please go here for more details.

 And please check out the full list of student resources from UMass here.